cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

 As for the banning based on the return code from the application, due to the lack of strong use cases and potential unwanted side-effects, it will not be implemented at the moment of writing the final version of this RFC (March 2023).

 An alternative is being proposed at the moment due to feedback we recieved when debugging the Gaia issue mentioned above.
 Namely, they found that having these peers banned or even a log message about this failure would have significantly shortened the debugging time.

+Additionally, as input from Osmosis, we got a potential security-related use case for the implementation of banning.
-It was therfore proposed to output a log message and even send this message to the sender of the transaction, warning the node that it sent a transaction that failed `CheckTx`.
+It was therefore proposed to first implement a log message that the transaction could never have been valid, and even send this message to the sender of the transaction, warning the node that it sent a transaction that failed `CheckTx`.
 But this should not be sent on every `CheckTx` failure as it would create a lot of noise
-(we mentioned the valid reasons for `CheckTx` to faile).
-A cleaner solution would indeed require adding a special code and/or the `neverValidTx` flag to `ResponseCheckTx`, and logging this warning only if the application sets these parameters.
+(we mentioned the valid reasons for `CheckTx` to failures).
+We would indeed require adding a special code and/or the `neverValidTx` flag to `ResponseCheckTx`, and logging this warning only if the application sets these parameters.

 This would facilitate debugging and pinpointing the problem for operators of the nodes recieving these warnings.

+Then, once we progress with the p2p specification and understand all possible implications of banning, actual peer banning can be implemented.

 #### *Discussion on minor implementation details*